 Dandelion leaves are rich in vitamins and minerals.
 My mom told me that when she was growing up, they would steam the young leaves steamed or saute them with olive oil and garlic.
 Grab a bunch at your grocery store in the spring and try it.
 Yummy and nutritious.

 Add a few raw tender baby leaves to salads.
 Splash on vinegar to 'cook' your greens.
 Adding vinegar and/or cooking greens releases the nutrients.

 Dandelion leaves are just as effective as a top diuretic drug without the harmful side effect of robbing the body of potassium.
 They stimulate the kidneys to release toxins and help relieve PMS breast tenderness.

 Flowers are enjoyed for their beauty and fun blowing into the wind.
 They are made into dandelion wine and flower essences to soften muscle tension.
 Flowers are infused in oil for massage.

 Dandelion is a great herb to begin exploring natural herbal remedies.
-You can dig the roots if you like for food, tinctures or decoctions.
+Make dandelion vinegar from the leaves and flowers.
+Dig the roots for food or remedies.
 Better yet, since good quality dried organic roots are readily available, purchase them ready to go.

-Fresh roots of one year old burdock are full of vitamins and minerals.
+Freshly dug roots of one year old burdock are full of vitamins and minerals.
 Dig them in spring.
-Stir-fry, pickle or infuse roots into herbal vinegar.
-Look for fresh or pickled burdock root, or gobo, in Asian markets.
+Stir fry, pickle or infuse roots into herbal vinegar.
+You may find fresh or pickled burdock root, or gobo, in Asian markets.

 With all the worry about cold and flu season it is good to know we have a research supported herbal healing ally in elderberry.
-Elderberry is a proven anti-viral remedy used for colds, flu and coughs.
+Elderberry is a proven anti-viral medicinal plant remedy for colds, flu and coughs.